MultiChat/Development/SECURITY.md

 ## Reporting a Vulnerability

-In order to report a security vulnerability, please contact me privately using Discord (Revilo#3969) or in some other way.
-I discourage the use of GitHub Issues tracking for reporting security vulnerabilities as this could then form a 'map' for a malicious user to target servers running outdated versions of the software.
+In order to report a security vulnerability, please contact an [org member](https://github.com/orgs/multichat-community/people) in some way.
+Please do not use GitHub's issue tracking for reporting security vulnerabilities as this could aid bad actors in targetting users of MultiChat.